Prakash Javadekar

 Javadekar was elected to the upper house Rajya Sabha as a Member of Parliament from Maharashtra in 2008, and re-elected from Madhya Pradesh in 2014.

 Following the victory of the Bharatiya Janata Party in the 2014 Indian General Election, he was appointed Minister State (Independent Charge) for Environment, Forests and Climate Change by Prime Minister Narendra Modi.
-He is also a Minister of State for Parliamentary Affairs, and briefly held the portfolio of Information and Broadcasting.
+He was also a Minister of State for Parliamentary Affairs, and briefly held the portfolio of Information and Broadcasting.

 Javadekar is an official spokesperson of the BJP.

-He is married to Prachee Javadekar and has two sons.
+Early life

+In 1967 he has passed 10th grade from New English School, Ramanbaug.
+Javadekar has a B.Com.(Hons) from the University of Pune.
 He also has a brother, Suhas Javadekar.

-Education

-Javadekar has a B.Com.(Hons) from the University of Pune.